k97/jnana/_work/sonymusic.md

 ## User Interface

-I later synthesised these design iterations and broke down the features set with the engineering and the stakeholder team members to identify release candidates.
-Each release candidates were then iterated with different mock data and user validations in the form of geolocation testing and localisation inputs.
-Once the designs were then validated, I worked with the engineering team to develop the release candidates to accomodate the multi-device support in terms of responsive interfaces and performance optimisations to deliver a seamless experience.
+I later synthesized these design iterations and broke down the features set with the engineering and the stakeholder team members to identify release candidates.
+Each release's candidates were then iterated with different mock data and user validations in the form of geolocation testing and localization inputs.
+Once the designs were then validated, I worked with the engineering team to develop the release candidates to accommodate the multi-device support in terms of responsive interfaces and performance optimizations to deliver a seamless experience.

 <div class="work-full-img work-img-border">